Edun35/Edun35/README.md

 - 👋 Hi, I’m @Edun35
-- 👀 I’m interested in ... games
+- 👀 I’m interested in ... games and cybersecurity
 - 🌱 I’m currently learning ...
 Lua and android studio
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...